tamerthamoqa/facenet-pytorch-glint360k/README.md

   --margin MARGIN       margin for triplet loss (default: 0.5)
 ```

-### For Center Loss with Cross Entropy training (Not Recommended)
+### For Center Loss with Cross Entropy training (Not Recommended to use this implementation as of yet)
-The best performing model was a ResNet-50 model trained using the default settings in train_center.py for 250 epochs, yet the best LFW accuracy was 83%,
- an Inception-Resnet architecture may provide a far better result.
-If you manage to achieve a better result please let me know.

 1. Type in ```python train_center.py -h``` to see the list of options of training.
  &nbsp;